itzmesooraj8/Smartcare/DEPLOYMENT_GUIDE.md

 Notes & Best Practices
 - Replace `ALLOWED_ORIGINS="*"` with your frontend domain(s) in production for security.
 - Keep `SECRET_KEY` secret; use a strong random value (e.g., `openssl rand -hex 32`).
+- Use a dedicated secrets manager (AWS Secrets Manager, HashiCorp Vault, or GCP Secret Manager) for private keys and encryption keys rather than relying on plain environment variables in the deployment dashboard.
 - For database migrations: if you need Alembic, add `alembic` to `requirements.txt` and run migrations as part of a build hook or via a separate CI step.
 - If realtime WebRTC signaling uses Supabase Realtime, confirm Realtime is enabled in your Supabase project and the anon key allows channel subscriptions.